"...I did not see one flea or tick on my dogs the entire summer."

 (price includes S&H)

-You can read some testimonials regarding Mosquito Barrier's effectiveness against ticks by clicking here.
+You can read some testimonials regarding Mosquito Barrier's effectiveness by clicking here.

 RETURN TO TOP